code42/py42/CONTRIBUTING.md

 pyenv activate py42
 ```

+Note: Py42 supports pythons versions 3.6 through 3.9 - any versions within that range should work for your virtual environment.
+Use `pyenv --versions` to see all versions available for install.
+There are some known issues installing python 3.6 with pyenv on certain OS.

 If running into issues on Big Sur(Version 11) while installing python 3.6 the below may work

 ```bash